At St Joseph’s we believe that there is value in children completing regular homework to complement their work in lessons.

 In addition, the children will have weekly form time spellings and subject vocabulary to learn.
 Revision and consolidation of any aspects of school’s Calculation policy for mathematics, which is on the website, is also encouraged.

-Children in Y7 are expected to complete weekly English, mathematics, science, humanities and R.E. homework.
+Children in Y7 and Y8 are expected to complete weekly English and mathematics homework.

 Remote learning is a method by which a teacher is able to continue teaching a pupil, or an entire class, using online resources or facilities such as Google Classroom.
 Remote learning can consist of ‘self-guided’ lessons, which contain resources, videos, and instructions that allow a pupil to independently work through the lesson – or they may take the form of ‘live lessons’ where the teacher interacts with the pupils through video-conferencing technology.